 Geodetic Surveyors measure large areas of the Earth’s surface using satellite observations, global navigation satellite systems (GNSS), light detection and ranging (LIDAR), or related sources.

-Geodetic Surveyors with little to no experience tend to make between $32850 and $43380 while the more experienced ones make over $77230 per year.
+Geodetic Surveyors with little to no experience tend to make between $35160 and $46590 while the more experienced ones can earn over $82140 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geodetic Surveyor is to move to a higher paying state like DC.
-Right now, the highest paying states for Geodetic Surveyors are DC, AK, CA, NY and NJ.
+One of the easiest ways to increase your salary as a Geodetic Surveyor is to move to a higher paying state like CA. Right now, the highest paying states for Geodetic Surveyors are CA, WA, NV, AK and NY.

-3 other factors that can increase your salary as A Geodetic Surveyor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geodetic Surveyor is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Geodetic Surveyors what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Geodetic Surveyors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons